Tangerine (film)

-Tangerine is a 2015 American comedy-drama film directed by Sean Baker, and written by Baker and Chris Bergoch, starring Kitana Kiki Rodriguez, Mya Taylor, and James Ransone.
-The story follows a transgender sex worker who discovers her boyfriend and pimp has been cheating on her.
-The film was shot with three iPhone 5S smartphones.
+Tangerine is a 2015 American independent comedy-drama film directed, produced, and edited by Sean Baker, who co-wrote the screenplay with Chris Bergoch.
+It follows a transgender sex worker as she discovers that her boyfriend, who is also her pimp, has been cheating on her.
+The film stars Kitana Kiki Rodriguez, Mya Taylor, and James Ransone.

-Tangerine premiered at the 2015 Sundance Film Festival on January 23, 2015.
-It had a limited release on July 10, 2015, through Magnolia Pictures.
-It received critical acclaim for its screenplay, direction, performances and portrayal of transgender individuals.
+Tangerine was shot on three iPhone 5s smartphones.
+It premiered at the 2015 Sundance Film Festival on January 23 and had a limited release through Magnolia Pictures on July 10.
+It grossed $935,984 on a budget of $100,000 and received critical acclaim for its screenplay, direction, performances, and portrayal of transgender individuals.